flyteorg/flyte/rsts/concepts/schedules.rst

 Cron schedules
 ----------------
-An incorrect cron schedule expression leads to a failure in triggering the schedule. `Here <https://docs.flyte.org/projects/cookbook/en/latest/auto/core/scheduled_workflows/lp_schedules.html#cron-schedules>`_ is an example of a cron schedule.
+An incorrect cron schedule expression leads to a failure in triggering the schedule. :ref:`Here <cron_expression_table>` is a table that shows the format of a cron expression.

 Below is another example: